 Education leaders throughout West Michigan understand the importance of developing talent that is career ready and college capable.
-While there are a variety of metrics (8th grade math achievement, ACT and NCRC scores, graduation rates) that help us gauge our success, no milestone may be more indicative of students’ future achievement than their early reading proficiency.
-While good results on all commonly accepted metrics remain our mission, in no other area are the measures so reliable and valid, the prognosis for poor performance so clear, and the collective industry knowledge so deep.
+While there are a variety of metrics (8th grade math achievement, ACT and NCRC scores, graduation rates) that help gauge success, no milestone may be more indicative of students’ future achievement than their early reading proficiency.
+While good results on all commonly accepted metrics remain the mission, in no other area are the measures so reliable and valid, the prognosis for poor performance so clear, and the collective industry knowledge so deep.

 Summer Reading Resources: